Alan Curtis (footballer): Coaching and managerial career

 Curtis worked in most backroom staff roles at Swansea City, as well as being a part of Brian Flynn's Wales under-21 coaching set up.

 He was appointed Swansea's first-team coach by new manager Michael Laudrup in July 2012.

 Curtis continued his role as first-team coach under manager Garry Monk.
 On 9 December 2015, following the dismissal of Monk, he became caretaker manager on a game-by-game basis as the club searched for a new manager.
 However, on 7 January 2016, it was confirmed that Curtis would continue as manager until the end of the season.
 Despite this, on 18 January, Francesco Guidolin was brought in as head coach, with Curtis returning to a coaching role at the club.

-Guidolin was sacked on 3 October 2016 and, after a short period with Bob Bradley in charge, Curtis again served as caretaker-manager before the arrival of Paul Clement in January 2017.
+Guidolin was dismissed on 3 October 2016 and, after a short period with Bob Bradley in charge, Curtis again served as caretaker-manager before the arrival of Paul Clement in January 2017.

 Curtis became Swansea's first Loan Player Manager in January 2017; he monitored the progress of players out on loan.

 Curtis was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to Welsh football.

 Personal life

 He married Clare in 2008 in a ceremony in Swansea.
-Alan has 2 sons, 2 stepsons and 8 grandchildren.
+Alan Curtis has two sons and two stepsons.